Article

 Employment vs. labor law: what’s the difference?

-Employment laws typically cover the rights and responsibilities of individual employees, including wage standards, discrimination protections, and leave policies.
+Employment laws typically cover the rights and responsibilities of employers, including wage standards, discrimination protections, and leave policies.
 Labor laws, on the other hand, focus on the relationship between employers and collective entities like unions, covering collective bargaining, workers' rights to organize, and union management.

 Wages and hours in Texas